Regulated chiral gauge theory and the strong CP problem: A new solution to the strong problem?

-{It is interesting that while there is no obstacle in principle to constructing a conventional 4d version of lattice QCD with strong $CP$ violation, when QCD is embedded in the Standard Model chiral gauge theory, the \bcf ~proposal seems to only be able to produce a regulated version of QCD without strong $CP$ violation -- which is consistent with what we actually see in the world.
+{It is interesting that while there is no obstacle in principle to constructing a conventional 4d version of lattice QCD with strong $CP$ violation, when QCD is embedded in the Standard Model chiral gauge theory, the \bcf ~proposal with only boundary quark masses produces a regulated version of QCD without strong $CP$ violation -- which is consistent with what we actually see in the world.
 It is natural to wonder then whether this mechanism could provide a viable solution to the strong $CP$ problem.
 An unusual feature of \bcf ~is that it is a 5d theory without dynamical gauge fields in 5d; whether that can be realized in a theory in Minkowski spacetime remains a question to explore.}